 How to get an emotional support animal in Wisconsin

 It is quite easy to get an emotional support animal in Wisconsin.
 Simply contact US Service Animals to speak with one of our medical professionals.
 They will assess your situation to see if you and your animal qualify.
 If you do, you will be permitted to continue the registration process and receive your ESA letter.
-This letter is very important, as it is required by all airlines (and many landlords) in Wisconsin.
+This letter is very important because many landlords will ask to see it before renting to you.

 With US Service Animals, you can talk to a mental health professional and register your emotional support animal quickly.
 Simply follow the steps provided on our website.
 You won’t have to pay anything unless the mental health professional approves your request.
 Then, you will receive your ESA letter, granting you all of the rights and benefits associated with an emotional support animal!